Korving-F/DACA/README.md

 The Setup phase builds/snapshots the VMs or Docker containers, initializing the Scenario.
 The run section is evaluated on Scenario execution.

-In the background network traffic can be captured as well as logs can be streamed to a Kafka broker or Elasticsearch cluster.
+In the background network traffic can be captured and logs can be streamed to a Kafka broker or Elasticsearch cluster.
-Raw logs or other artifacts can be gathered as well.
+Raw logs or other artifacts can be gathered after-the-fact as well.

-Scenario files are interpreted as [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) files
+Scenario files are interpreted as [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) files which allow for

 ### Simple, single-file scenario
 <details>
 <summary>This scenario sets up a vulnerable webapp and runs some nmap scans against it.
 It collects a tcpdump, raw log file and a <a href="https://asciinema.org/">asciinema</a> terminal session recording as artifacts.
-`DACA` also writes all needed files to reproduce the scenario to a dedicated directory.
+The tool also writes all needed files to reproduce the scenario to a dedicated directory.
-See also <a href="https://github.com/Korving-F/DACA/tree/main/data/simple_example_scenario">here</a> for the data of this particular example.</summary>
+See also <a href="https://github.com/Korving-F/DACA/tree/main/data/simple_example_scenario">here</a> for the output of this particular example.</summary>
 <p>

 ```yaml